Few to Big: Prototype Expansion Network via Diffusion Learner for Point Cloud Few-shot Semantic Segmentation: Experiment

-\textbf{Results on S3DIS:} As shown in Table \ref{tab:s3dis}, we compare PENet with state-of-the-art (SOTA) methods on the S3DIS dataset.
-Our proposed PENet consistently establishes new SOTA performance across most few-shot settings.
-Specifically, in the challenging 2-way 1-shot and 3-way 1-shot scenarios, PENet achieves average mIoUs of 70.04\% and 63.07\%, surpassing the previous best method, Seg-PN, by significant margins of +3.63\% and +1.40\%, respectively.
-The performance gains become more pronounced in the 5-shot settings, where PENet achieves 75.31\% and 68.67\% mIoU in the 2-way and 3-way scenarios, surpassing Seg-PN by substantial margins of +5.95\% and +5.11\%.
-This demonstrates the superior effectiveness of our prototype expansion approach.
-Notably, we observe that PENet exhibits a wider performance gap between the two splits, with significantly higher scores on the S1 split compared to S0.
+As shown in Table \ref{tab:s3dis}, we compare PENet with SOTA methods on the S3DIS dataset.
+Our proposed PENet establishes SOTA performance across most few-shot settings.
+Specifically, in the challenging 2-way 1-shot and 3-way 1-shot scenarios, PENet achieves average mIoUs of 70.04\% and 63.07\%, surpassing the previous best method, SDSimPoint, by margins of +0.37\% and +0.88\%, respectively.
+The performance gains become more pronounced in the 5-shot settings, where PENet achieves 75.85\% and 68.67\% mIoU in the 2-way and 3-way scenarios, surpassing SDSimPoint by substantial margins of +3.43\% and +3.03\%.
+This demonstrates the effectiveness of our prototype expansion approach.
+Notably, we observe that PENet exhibits a wider performance gap between the two splits, with higher scores on the S1 split compared to S0.
 This trend suggests that our prototype expansion mechanism effectively enhances generalization.
-By training on the more morphologically complex classes in the S0 split (e.g., bookcase, chair), the resulting big-capacity prototype develops a superior capability to reconcile high intra-class diversity.
+By training on the more morphologically complex classes in the S0 split (e.g., bookcase, chair), the resulting big-capacity prototype develops a superior capability to reconcile intra-class diversity.
 This enhanced capability subsequently leads to stronger segmentation performance when evaluated on the novel classes in the S1 split.